Dingbats of Danger Street: Publication history

 The Dingbats reappear in The Adventures of Superman, one of a number of Kirby homages by Karl Kesel.
 They first appear in brief cameos, but are subsequently seen in full in The Adventures of Superman #549, in which they compete with the Newsboy Legion and the Green Team for a disused theatre.
 Kesel explained that he was a fan of the Newsboy Legion, and brought in the other two boy groups as a counterpoint to the Newsboys, since all three were created by Joe Simon and/or Jack Kirby.
 He added, "As much as I love Kirby's work overall, I can't say I have any special fondness for the Dingbats - they served their story purpose as a counterpoint to the Newsboys, but it wasn't like I was hoping we'd get a Dingbats mini out of their appearance."

 The group makes a cameo in the final issue of Batman: The Brave and the Bold as Bat-Mite is upset at the comic's cancellation and expresses disappointment at missed potential team-ups, such as the Dingbats.

 One of the Dingbats, Krunch, appeared as a member of the new Challengers of the Unknown in the 2018 miniseries written by Scott Snyder.

-In 2022, a new 12-issue series written by Tom King and art by Jorge Fornés was launched.
+In 2022, Danger Street, a new 12-issue series written by Tom King and art by Jorge Fornés, was launched.
 It takes a darker tone as a plan to join the Justice League by Starman, Metamorpho, and Warlord goes awry, dragging the Dingbats into trouble.